 Sewage ejector pumps are meant to sit in a sump basin that is cut and dug into the ground below grade.
 This sump basin collects and holds about 30 gallons of waste, on average, for a moderate-sized home.
 The drain lines from the various fixtures in the basement area are sloped down into the side of the sump basin, and when the level of wastewater in the sump basin reaches a certain height, a moveable float on the sewage ejector pump starts the pump.
 The wastewater is then pumped out of the basin and up to the level of the sewer or septic line.
 Once the level in the basin goes down, the float drops back down and turns off the pump until the next time the basin fills.

-The vent comes out of the sump pump and is either connected to an existing vent (soil) stack or runs up and through the roof.
+A vent is required for a sewage ejector pump installation to equalize pressure during pumping and to provide an outlet for sewer gasses.
+The vent comes out of the sump pit and is either connected to an existing vent (soil) stack or runs up and through the roof.

-Pumps come in various sizes (horsepower) and the basins are available in different hold capacities.
+Another thing to consider carefully is the size of the ejector pump you will need.
+Pumps come in various sizes (horsepowers), and the basins are available in different hold capacities.
 For the average residential installation, a standard pump kit with a 1/2 to 3/4 horsepower motor and 30- or 40-gallon is usually enough, but you can compare prices, specifications, and features to make sure you pick the system appropriate for your project.

 Prices for the kits typically run from about $400 to nearly $1,000.
-This is not an installation you want to repair, though, so make sure you buy quality equipment large enough for your home.
-Sewage ejector pumps are available at local home improvement stores, online and through your local plumbing supply house.
+This is not an installation you want to repair, though, so make sure you buy quality equipment that is large enough for your home.
+Sewage ejector pumps are available at local home improvement stores, online, and through your local plumbing supply house.
 They are also available for commercial applications, but these require a much larger sump basin.